KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

       stored in chronological order.
 They display the borrower details and date of the comment.
 If present, the number of comments is displayed in the List requests view.
+-  Checkout

+   -  This option is only available if you have the :ref:`CirculateILL` preference enabled.
+See the
+      :ref:`Circulating ILL materials <circulating-ILL-material-label>` section.

 Request statuses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~